ronaldstoner/nes-nesume/README.md

 This NES-ume is also available as a Super Nintendo SNES-ume as well thanks to the magic of Project-Nested.
 The .SMC file can be played in any Super Nintendo emulator or online at http://retrogamesbot.com/

 You can find the Project-Nested NES ROM conversion utilities at https://github.com/Myself086/Project-Nested

+## Credits
+Nesdev code forked and referenced originally from https://github.com/cirla/nesdev

+Music is various DOOM by ID Software and MegaMan songs.